 Leah Gongola, Ph.D., BCBA-D, COBA has licensure in general and special education.
 She taught in the classroom and was a home-based Medicaid provider.
 Gongola was also an Associate Professor in the Counseling, Special Education, and School Psychology Department at Youngstown State University.
-Dr. Gongola currently directs Proactive Behavior Services and Camp Sunshine of Aurora, a nonprofit summer camp designed to meet individualized needs for students with disabilities.
+Dr. Gongola currently directs Proactive Behavior Services.
 Dr. Gongola is passionate about applying the principles of Applied Behavior Analysis (ABA) across a variety of settings and in setting up plans and programs that infuse the science of ABA in tandem with behavioral artistry and the human connection.

 Dr. Loudon is a Board Certified Behavior Analyst (BCBA-D).
 She taught moderate to intensive special education elementary through middle school for 26 years and is an adjunct professor at Youngstown State University.
 Jen received a Masters in Supervision and Curriculum from Wright State University and a Doctorate in Special Education from Kent State University.
 In 2017, Jen was awarded the Outstanding Special Educator award through the National Association of Special Education Teachers.
 Jen’s expertise is in the areas of autism, behavioral interventions, curriculum modifications, and accommodations.